freenas/freenas-docs/userguide/freenas_jails.rst

 within each jail.
 At a bare minimum, budget at least 2GB per jail and do not select a dataset that is less than 2GB in size.

-.. note:: if you plan to add storage to a jail, be aware that the path
-          size is limited to 88 characters.
-Make sure that the length of your volume name plus the dataset name plus the jail name does not exceed this limit.
+.. note:: If you plan to add storage to a jail, be aware that the path size is limited to 88 characters.
+Make sure that the length of the volume name plus the dataset name plus the jail name does not exceed this limit.

 If the network contains a DHCP server, it is recommended to check the box "IPv4 DHCP" (or "IPv6 Autoconfigure, for a properly configured